k3rnel-paN1c5/Delta/README.md

 ### Prerequisites
 * Python 3.x
-* PyTorch or TensorFlow
+* PyTorch
-* [cite_start]A GPU-equipped workstation (e.g., NVIDIA RTX series) is recommended for training.
+* A GPU-equipped workstation (e.g., NVIDIA RTX series) is recommended for training.

 ### Installation
 1. Clone the repository: